 Difficult to Install

-Because they’re installed at your main water pipe, point of entry water filtration systems aren’t very easy to install.
+Because they’re installed at your main water pipe, point of entry water filtration systems aren’t always easy to install.

 The exact complexity of a system installation depends on what type of filtration system you opt for, but either way, you’ll be required to cut through your point of entry water line and make a connection to install the system.
 If you don’t consider yourself very handy, you may not feel confident in installing a point of entry water system – which may mean you have to pay for a plumber or handyman to do the job for you.